We independently select and share the products we love—and may receive a commission if you choose to buy.

 sparkle boy book

-Casey is a little boy who loves blocks + trucks, but he also loves things that sparkle + shimmer.
+Casey is a little boy who loves blocks and trucks, but he also loves things that sparkle + shimmer.
 This heartwarming story assures little boys that it’s okay to challenge gender stereotypes and just be yourself.

 stella brings the family book

 It’s Stella’s Mother’s Day celebration at school—but Stella has two dads.
 What will she do?
+This heartwarming story offers a great opportunity to talk with kids about how families come in all different configurations.

 worm loves worm book

-Love is love is love (even if it’s between two worms 😉) and should be celebrated in all its amazing forms!
+This book is such a fun and sweet read, written in the simplest way to illustrate the most simple concept–love is love is love (even if it’s between two worms 😉) and should be celebrated in all its amazing forms!

 pink is for boys book